Skip to content

 exit;

-• Edit your config.php file to point the install to the new database server location.
+• Edit your config.php file.
+Point the install to the new database server.

-• After all this is done, enable all the cron entries again and start apache.
+• Enable all the cron entries again and start apache.

 What are the "optional requirements message" when I add SNMPv3 devices?